Avian Jewels of Arizona : Jul 20—27, 2014

 One of the greatest attractions of birding Southeast Arizona at this time of year is the hummingbird show.
 The combination of breeding residents, fall migrants, and rare summer visitors means that a total of 15 species are possible at this season.
 Because of this potential, we will visit many different feeding stations in hopes of cashing in on this diversity that is unique north of Mexico.
 We expect to see Broad-billed, Violet-crowned, Blue-throated, Magnificent, Black-chinned, Anna’s, Broad-tailed, and Rufous hummingbirds.
 Costa’s, Calliope, Allen’s, and Lucifer hummingbirds are less likely, but still very possible.
 Most exciting, and one of the major reasons for the timing of this trip, are the Mexican species that occur in Arizona mostly as post-breeding wanderers: Berylline and White-eared hummingbirds, and Plain-capped Starthroat.
 Each year at least one of these species shows up, and sometimes all three!

 In addition to hummingbirds we’ll have a chance to look for most of the Arizona specialties such as Montezuma Quail; Gray and Zone-tailed hawks; Whiskered Screech-Owl; Elegant Trogon; Arizona Woodpecker; Gilded Flicker; Greater Pewee; Buff-breasted, Dusky-capped, and Sulphur-bellied flycatchers; Tropical and Thick-billed kingbirds; Mexican Chickadee; Bendire’s and Crissal thrashers; Olive, Virginia’s, Lucy’s, Grace’s, and Red-faced warblers; Painted Redstart; Hepatic Tanager; Abert’s Towhee; Rufous-winged, Cassin’s, and Botteri’s sparrows; Yellow-eyed Junco; Varied Bunting; and more.
+Four of these species, the Sulphur-bellied Flycatcher, Botteri’s and Cassin’s sparrows, and Varied Bunting, are much more readily found on summer tours than on spring tours.
 Summer is also a great time for vagrants, as this tour has recorded Short-tailed Hawk, Rose-throated Becard, Black-capped Gnatcatcher, Aztec Thrush, Rufous-capped Warbler, Slate-throated Redstart, and Flame-colored Tanager at least once each in recent years.

 Good accommodations; easy to moderate terrain; moderate trail walking; cool and rainy to very warm and dry conditions (depending on the monsoons).